christinoleo/InspectorHierarchyHelper/README.md

 ## Install

-You can just copy-paste the file addons/inspector_hierarchy_helper/InspectorHierarchyHelper.gd to your project, or clone/download this repo into your project.
+You can just copy-paste the file [addons/inspector_hierarchy_helper/InspectorHierarchyHelper.gd](/addons/inspector_hierarchy_helper/InspectorHierarchyHelper.gd) to your project, or clone/download this repo into your project.
 No need to activate the plugin.
 This is merely a helper script.

 ## Example

 See the example folder for a more comprehensive example.

-if your code was:
+If your code is something like:

 ```gdscript
 extends Node